 Phillips Edison & Company Reports First Quarter 2023 Results and Affirms Full Year Earnings Guidance

-/EIN News/ -- CINCINNATI, May 02, 2023 (GLOBE NEWSWIRE) -- Phillips Edison & Company, Inc. (Nasdaq: PECO) (“PECO” or the “Company”), one of the nation’s largest owners and operators of grocery-anchored omni-channel neighborhood shopping centers, reported net income attributable to stockholders of $16.6 million, or $0.14 per diluted share, for the three months ended March 31, 2023.
+CINCINNATI, May 02, 2023 (GLOBE NEWSWIRE) -- Phillips Edison & Company, Inc. PECO ("PECO" or the "Company"), one of the nation's largest owners and operators of grocery-anchored omni-channel neighborhood shopping centers, reported net income attributable to stockholders of $16.6 million, or $0.14 per diluted share, for the three months ended March 31, 2023.

 Highlights for the First Quarter Ended March 31, 2023